GabrielMcryu/SoundNow/README.md

 # SOUNDNOW Music Web app
-This is a web application that lets users listen to music on the web.
+This is music sharing web application that allows Users to upload and share their music to other users and also listen to Tracks that have been uploaded to the platform.
+The Application has been developed using Html/Css, JavaScript and Firebase 9.

 ## TABLE OF CONTENTS
 - [Technologies Used](#technologies-used)